brewpoo/ruby-units/README.md

 Project page: [http://github.com/olbrich/ruby-units](http://github.com/olbrich/ruby-units)

+Forked by [brewpoo] to add additional unit support

 ## Introduction
 Many technical applications make use of specialized calculations at some point.
 Frequently, these calculations require unit conversions to ensure accurate results.
 Needless to say, this is a pain to properly keep track of, and is prone to numerous errors.